aa-it-vasa/IOT2024-labs/lab1_instructions.md

 board.
 In the Arduino IDE, open the Sketch `TestLed` available from the folder Lab1.
 Select the board _MKR WiFI 1010_  (Tools->Board->SAMD 32-bits ARM cortex M0+Boards) and be sure you use the correct serial port (below the selected board in the Tools menu).
 You might need to re-active the USB sharing from the VirtualBox menu if you do not see the correct serial port from the listed option.

 Verify/compile and upload the sketch to the Arduino MKR WiFi 1010 board (in the menu Sketch->Verifu/Compile and Upload)).
 If everything goes well, you must see a yellow LED blinking on the board.
-You are done for the arduino setup as you can compile and upload an program on the board from the virtual environment.
+You are done for the Arduino setup as you can compile and upload an program on the board from the virtual environment.

 ## MQTT Client Setup